Updated: Sep 11, 2022

 What is the difference?

-Having confidence is your certainty about your ability to do something.
+Having confidence is defined as your level of certainty about your ability to do something.
 You believe you can achieve the activity ahead of you and you have the self-belief in your impending success.

 To do something confidently means that you are doing it in a self-assured way.
-You express little to no doubt.
+You express little to no doubt in your ability.

 Can you do something confidently without having confidence?
 It is argued that you can.

-This means that we can give the perception of having confidence, hence the phrase ‘fake it till you make it’.
+This means that we can give the perception of having confidence, despite not feeling it, hence the phrase ‘fake it till you make it’.